RenderKit/embree/README.md

   When enabled intersections are skipped if the ray origin lies inside the sphere defined by the point primitive.

-+ `EMBREE_BACKFACE_CULLING_SPHERES`: Enables backface culling for
-  RTC_GEOMETRY_TYPE_SPHERE_POINT geometry type (OFF by default).
-  When enabled intersections are skipped if the ray hits a sphere from the inside.

 + `EMBREE_MIN_WIDTH`: Enabled the min-width feature, which allows increasing the radius of curves and points to match some amount of pixels.
 See [rtcSetGeometryMaxRadiusScale] for more details.